-NOTE: Do not remove password protection in case saved database is about to be used within the software.
-Removing the password protection will prevent the database from opening in the software.
-(Software strictly accepts password protected database only for security reasons).
+NOTE: Do not remove password protection.
+Removing the password protection will prevent the database from opening in the software (Software strictly accepts password protected database only for security reasons).

 2.5.2 Share one database vs. maintaining multiple databases

 Now you can decide how you would prefer the database to be distributed.
 There are the following possibilities: